MuhummadOvais/throw-in-git/README.md

-# Vacuum Gripper Throwing Robot
+# Robotic Arm Throwing Simulation

 ## Overview

-This project simulates a robotic arm in Webots that uses a vacuum gripper to pick up an object and perform a controlled throwing motion.
-The goal is to demonstrate joint coordination, object manipulation, and physics-based interaction.
+This project simulates a robotic arm in Webots that picks up an object and performs a controlled throwing motion.
+The goal is to demonstrate joint coordination, object manipulation, and physics-based interaction within the Webots environment.

 ---

 ## Robot Setup

 The robot consists of:

 - 3 Degrees of Freedom (DOF):
-  - Yaw joint (base rotation)
+  - Shoulder joint (controls horizontal movement):
-  - Pitch joint (shoulder movement)
+  - Elbow joint (controls arm bending):
-  - Roll joint (elbow movement)
+  - Wrist joint (controls the final arm rotation):

   - End Effector:
-  - Vacuum gripper for object pickup and release
+    A gripper for object pickup and releasekup and release

 ---